Can you predict the winners of The Oscars?

 Whether you're a movie savant or trying something new, Oscars Pick'em is easy to play.

-We ask you questions about the 96th Academy Awards, and you pick the winners!
+We ask you questions about the 96th Academy Awards, you pick the winners!

 The Grand Prize is a 3-day/2-night trip to Los Angeles, tickets to the 2025 Oscars Watch Party at the Academy Museum, plus $5,000!